tberkane/GoogleTrends-Scraper/readme.md

 modules can be installed by navigating to the root of this project and running `pip install -r requirements.txt`.

-Moreover, Selenium needs a browser-driver, e.g. [Google Chrome driver](https://sites.google.com/a/chromium.org/chromedriver/downloads).
-The path to the driver's location has to be added to the system path variables or indicated when initializing the `GoogleTrendsScraper` object (see below)

 ## Usage
 First, a `GoogleTrendsScraper` object needs to be initialized with (optional) parameters, such as the `sleep` time used to when long time windows are scraped, the `headless` option which defines